-I supervise PhD topics, at MMU, relating to, e.g., communication and dementia, detecting fraud, emotional intelligence, influence and negotiation, language and psychosis.
-I also supervise a number of influence or deception-related MA topics at MMU.
+I am supervising numerous PhD topics, at MMU, relating to, e.g., communication and dementia, emotional intelligence, crisis negotiation, language and psychosis, shame, guilt, UK news reportage.
+I also supervise a number of influence or deception-related MA topics for EIA/MMU.

 I am happy to supervise MA by Research students and PhD students undertaking projects that use pragmatics and/or corpus approaches to investigate forensic or professional contexts.
-I especially welcome projects that wish to explore (1) perceptions of credibility, (2) the use of face aggression or face enhancement, (3) deception, and/or (4) influence tactics in these contexts.
+I especially welcome projects that wish to explore (1) perceptions of credibility, (2) the use of face aggression or face enhancement, (3) deception, and its deception and/or (4) influence and negotiation tactics in these contexts.